-The Corita Art Center, a project of the Immaculate Heart Community, preserves and promotes Corita Kent’s art, teaching, and passion for social justice.
-Today, the Corita Art Center supports exhibition loans and public programs, oversees image and merchandising rights, sells Corita’s original prints, and serves as a resource of information about her life and work.
+Founded in 1997, Corita Art Center, a project of the Immaculate Heart Community, preserves and promotes Corita Kent’s art, teaching, and passion for social justice.
+Today, Corita Art Center supports exhibition loans and public programs, oversees image and merchandising rights, sells Corita’s original prints, and serves as a resource and archive on her life and work.

-The Corita Art Center lends works from its collection to museums, galleries, and other exhibition spaces, both locally and internationally.
+Corita Art Center lends works from its collection to museums, galleries, and other exhibition spaces, both locally and internationally.
 Upon approval of a loan, exhibitors are required to cover cost of transportation both ways, framing, installation, and insurance.
 Exhibition fees may also apply.
-Please contact us for more details.
+Feel free to contact us with any additional questions.